Liberal arts colleges losing their raison d’etre

 Importance of Fluency in Two Languages in Jobs

-This article won The Frederick News Post‘s third place “best column on an education subject" award.
 In many jurisdictions lawmakers have introduced variations of a bill that requires all government functions to be conducted in English.
-Known as “The Language Unity Act,” the bill would also esta...
+Known as “The Language Unity Act,” the bill would also establish...